TluwaniMS/CKAD-Prep/Application-environment-configuration-and-security/readMe.md

 configMap:
 ```

-* Specifies that the volume source is a ConfigMap.
+* The name of the ConfigMap to be used as the volume.

 ```
 name: <configmap-name>